PGlab-NIPER/Proteintox/README.md

 ```
 ### Usage for running R script for calculating descriptors
 In order to run the R script to calculate descriptors refer to the sample sample_input.fasta file added to the repository.
 User can upload the query sequences in the form of a FASTA file that can contain n number of sequences.
 Make sure to remove the ambiguous amino acids (such as X) from the sequences; otherwise, it will result in an error.
 Running this script produces a csv file named 'descriptors_output_ccc_df.csv' in the same folder.
 This file is the input file for the main prediction script.
-- Download `Pediction_files` and ensure that all the files are present in the same folder when running the script.
+- Download `Feature_calculation` and `Prediction_files`, ensure that all the files are present in the same single folder when running the script.
 Ensure that train.rds should be in folder.
 - Then Use the following command by changing the current working directory to the folder where repository fasta2desc_ccc.R is saved.
 ```
 Rscript fasta2desc_ccc.R
 ```
 - Users wil be prompted to select .fasta file of sample fasta files
 - Once the .fasta file is selected and the process is completed, results will be saved in descriptors_output_ccc_df.csv file.